(Spoken on August 28, 1983.)

 A spatially and temporally projected universal looks like a beauty of things; therefore, things are not beautiful.
 They look so because of our projection of our ideal upon that object, the ideal being a third element altogether which includes both the object, so-called, and one's own self which is the little, fragile, desiring human nature.
 What is man's desire then?
 Not name, not fame, not power, not wealth, not even a physically lengthened life on Earth.
 It is another thing altogether that we are asking for.

-So the little distracted meditations of man for the fulfilment of his brittle longings, which go to waste in the end due to the inadequate methods employed for their fulfilment, are indications of higher purpose in life.
+So the little distracted meditations of man for the fulfilment of his brittle longings, which go to waste in the end due to the inadequate methods employed for their fulfilment, are indications of a higher purpose in life.
 The world is a pointer to God.
 Our desires are suggestions that there is a higher reality above them.
 The yoga meditation, therefore, is a transmutation of the little meditations of the man who expects the faint joys of sense contact.
 Vidyaranya Mahamuni in the Fifteenth Chapter of the Panchadasi says that sense delight is a doorway to absolute delight.
 It is a doorway in a very specific sense: through that doorway you can peek and behold a larger radiance which gets deflected through this paned window of sense satisfaction as an object of desire.

 The world, therefore, is not an evil.
 It is a shadow, an indicator, a pointer; it is a suggestion that this life on Earth is a passage, a journey, a movement, and not a halting place.
 It is not a paradise in which we can rejoice as if the end of our life has been reached.
 Life is a journey and we are all pedestrians, brethren with a common purpose, and all these little rounds of our coming and going in the different planes of existence are resting places, inns or choultries, dharamshalas, as it were, where we can rest our head for the night and proceed with our journey the next morning.

-But man believes that this is the end of things.
+But man believes that he is the end of things.
 He believes that he is the finale of everything.
-This Earthly life is the goal he sets before himself, and he does not believe that there is a beyond.
-Na sāmparāyaḥ pratibhāti bālam (Katha Up.
-1.2.6) says the Katha Upanishad: Childish minds do not understand that there is a beyond.
+This Earth life is the goal he sets before himself, and he does not believe that there is a beyond.
+Na sāmparāyaḥ pratibhāti bālam (Katha 1.2.6) says the Katha Upanishad: Childish minds do not understand that there is a beyond.
 The Great Beyond is the higher Self of all beings.
 There is a gradational ascent of the degrees of the Self of all beings, and in every fulfilment, every satisfaction and every completion of a desire, the higher Self reveals itself, reflects itself in the mirror of space and time.

 In our joys we really do not contact anything substantially.
 We only see things very vaguely, and hit our heads against a glass pane in the same way as a bee may behold a beautiful flower on which it wants to land, but which it cannot contact.
 Though the bee sees and beholds the flower through the pane, the glass is an obstruction.
 Many a bee hits its head against the pane and dies there.
 They do not understand that they cannot contact the flower, though it is visible.
 Thus, the joy of the Ultimate Being is visible in this world in some way, but it cannot be contacted in the way we are adopting because the pane of space and time is there, hanging heavily before us.
 It has to be lifted.
 Yoga is the lifting of this curtain of space and time, which is an immediate and instantaneous communion of everyone with everyone else.
 Here is the goal before us which has to be attained by everyone by proper means.